 Status: On Trial

-Saw Wai was released from Yamethin Prison, Mandalay Division, on May 26, 2010—nearly five months after his sentence expired.
+Saw Wai was released from Yamethin Prison, Mandalay Division, on May 26, 2010—nearly five months after his two-year sentence for “inducing crime against public tranquility” expired.
 In October 2019, the military brought a case against Saw Wai and two other activists for remarks they made at a public gathering in April 2019 in support of Parliament’s decision to create a committee to draft amendments to Myanmar’s constitution.
+Following the February 1, 2021 coup in Myanmar, the junta has further targeted writers including Saw Wai.

 Saw Wai is a Burmese poet and performance artist well known for his romantic poetry.
 Before his arrest, Saw Wai headed the White Rainbow poetry recital group, an organization of artist and writers working to raise money for AIDS orphans.
 Although at one point employed by the government communications office, Saw Wai was dismissed from his job after taking part in the 1988 Uprising against the military junta.